 Our Individual Grants, at this time, are only available for residents in Stonewater properties or housing schemes.
 If you are not a Stonewater resident Longleigh’s Individual Grants are not for you at the moment.

-We offer four different types of Individual Grants: Crisis, Hardship, Disasters and Emergencies; and Education, Employment & Training.
+We offer three different types of Individual Grants: Crisis, Hardship and Education, Training & Employment.

 For more on our Individual Grants and the difference they make, please click here.

 We provide funding for registered, non-profit-distributing organisations that are seeking to address the issues and challenges that are more prominent and prevalent to those who live in social housing and also in communities which have a significant amount of social housing.